aditya-prayaga/FinSight/README.md

 - The is also integrated exception handling intermediatory storage in XComArgs

 ### Hyper Parameter Tuning
+Describes the process of hyperparameter tuning, including the use of tools like Optuna for finding optimal model settings.
+It should explain the objective function, the parameters being optimized, and how best values are integrated back into the model training process.

 - This section performs hyperparameter tuning using Optuna.
 - Here defines an objective function to optimize various hyperparameters like units, number of layers, dropout rate, learning rate, and batch size.
 We can add epochs also if needed.
 - The hyper_parameter_tuning function creates an Optuna study, optimizes the objective function over multiple **trials(Here we used 30)**, and logs the best hyperparameters using MLflow.
 - Summarizing this Performs hyperparameter tuning to optimize the model.
 This step is part of the code but can be skipped during testing by retrieving .

 ### Modelling & Training Phase
+Provides a comprehensive overview of the modeling and training processes, including details on the types of models used, the training algorithms, and how model performance is evaluated and improved over time.

 - **Training Function:** The training function trains the model using the best hyperparameters obtained from hyperparameter tuning and trains model for around **45 epochs** and considering the evaluation to be using mean squared Error.

 ![alt text](images/training-overview.png)